Speaker of the Parliament of Ghana: History

+The office of the Speaker was first created in the then Gold Coast, under the Gold Coast(Constitution) Order in Council, 1950.
+Subsequent constitutions have provided for the election of the Speaker of the Parliament of Ghana.

-The first speaker of the Parliament of Ghana was Sir Emmanuel Charles Quist who was Speaker of the National Assembly from independence on 6 March 1957 until December 1957.
+The first speaker of the Parliament of Ghana was Sir Emmanuel Charles Quist who was Speaker of the National Assembly in 1951.
+He stayed at post till December 1957, a few months after Ghana gained independence.

 Prior to Ghana's independence, the Governor of Ghana presided over the legislative council.
 This changed in 1949 when Emmanuel Quist became its first African president.
 The Legislative Council elected Quist as its first speaker in 1951.

-The longest serving speaker was Daniel Francis Annan who served from 7 January 1993 to 6 January 2001.
-In January 2009, Joyce Adeline Bamford-Addo became the first lady to be speaker of the Ghanaian parliament.
+Under the fourth republic, the longest serving speaker of parliament is Daniel Francis Annan who served from 7 January 1993 to 6 January 2001.
+In January 2009, Joyce Adeline Bamford-Addo became the first female speaker of the Ghanaian parliament.
+Alban Bagbin became only the second speaker to serve two terms in the fourth republic when he was elected on 7 January 2025 for a second term.
+Daniel Annan was the only other Speaker who got to serve for two terms.

-Appointment and office tenure
+Appointment and Tenure of Office

-Article 95 of the 1992 Ghana constitution provides for the election of a speaker from among the members of parliament or from persons who are qualified to be members of parliament.
+Article 95 of the 1992 Ghana constitution provides that, the election of a speaker shall be from among the members of parliament or from persons who are qualified to be members of parliament.
 Where the speaker is elected from among the members of parliament, Article 97 of the constitution specifies that the Speaker vacates his or her seat in Parliament, triggering a by-election.
 The only person to have been in this position so far is Edward Adjaho who was the elected member for the then Akatsi South constituency.

 Deputy Speaker

 There are two Deputy Speakers who are elected from among the members of parliament by the members.
 Both deputy speakers cannot be from the same political party.
-The current Deputy Speakers are the MP for Bekwai, Joseph Osei-Owusu, of the New Patriotic Party and MP for Fomena, Andrew Asiamah Amoako, an Independent MP.
+Currently, the Deputy Speakers are the MP for Bekwai, Joseph Osei-Owusu, of the New Patriotic Party and MP for Fomena, Andrew Asiamah Amoako, an Independent MP.